maxpeg8/mpegram-I210/homework1/readme.md

 ### Websites vs Web Applications

-Brief description of understanding.
-Use any combination of markdown techniques.
-Should be more than 2 sentences.
+- Websites are pages of content that are used to display content that isn't interactive.
+Websites are intended to display information.

+- Web Apps are pages of content that are interavtive.
+Web Apps are intended to have action.

 ### VS Code & Extensions

-Brief description of understanding.
-Use any combination of markdown techniques.
-Should be more than 2 sentences.
+- VS Code is program that is used to write the code.
+By writing it here and uploading the code to git/github, an application can be created.

+- Extensions on VS Code mostly make is quicker/easier to write the code with things like color coding and shortcuts.

 ### Version Control, Git, & GitHub

 - Version control is something that keeps track of the pushes/changes to a source code.

-* In this case Git is tracking the changes I make to my repository source code.
+- In this case Git is tracking the changes I make to my repository source code.

 - Github allows for the display of the code and sharing it woth others.